Gifted and Talented Programming at Carson

 Math Acceleration

-All students are eligible to qualify for math acceleration based on their spring iReady diagnostic scores, teacher recommendation and a signed contract between the family and school. iReady scores need to be at or above the 95%ile and show significant mastery of the student’s next grade level standards.
-Teacher recommendations need to show mastery of current grade level standards through classwork and end of unit assessments.
+All students, not just H/GT students, are eligible for math acceleration at Carson!
+Each year in the spring, we consider candidates using multiple data points that include iReady and teacher recommendations. iReady diagnostic scores need to be at or above the 95%ile and show significant mastery of the student’s next grade level standards.
+Teacher recommendations need to show mastery of current grade level standards through classwork and end of unit Bridges assessments.
 Once a student qualifies, they may attend math class only in the grade level above their current grade.

 Resources